nikfrank/react-ulpan/README.md

 #### add select by pack feature to DoExercise view

+(( wireframe the UX for packs, select pack, do exercises ... images ))

 we can use the mock data from our server to build a component to select which lesson pack we wish to attempt (this will work just the same once we upgrade the server to work with a real database of course)